FireThis is a featured page

-Campfire In science, fire is typically defined as the combustion of hydrocarbon structures, wherein carbon and oxygen react exergonically to produce carbon dioxide, water, heat, and light.
-In 1938 French philosopher Gaston Bachelard gave the following view of fire: [1]
+In science, fire (TR:451) is the phenomenon of light, heat, and flames produced during the combustion of hydrocarbon structures (e.g. wood), wherein carbon and oxygen react exergonically to produce carbon dioxide, water, heat, and light.

 Theories behind the operation or mechanisms that occur in fire, specifically fire seen as one of the four classical elements (350BC), sulphur (1524), terra pinguis (1669), phlogiston (1703), caloric (1787), entropy (1865), led to the development of the science of thermodynamics.
 The traditional alchemical symbol for fire was the capital delta Δ.